kemacalls/pywal-for-air-for-steam/README.md

 <a href="https://discordapp.com/users/98584936050626560"><img src="https://img.shields.io/badge/discord-DMs-pink.svg"></a>
 </p>

+# disclaimer
+#### this thing is kind of busted right now. i haven't had time to comb through air for steam to get a 100% handle on the theme options. do not use this unless you plan on messing around with the template.

 ## pywal for air for steam (for now)

 __[air for steam](https://github.com/airforsteam/Air-for-Steam)__ is a now abandoned theme project for steam which i liked.